-Students pursuing degrees requiring completion of a thesis or dissertation must have a thesis or dissertation committee to oversee progress toward the degree.
-Students should select a graduate faculty member from their graduate program to act as the chair of the committee and select the remaining committee members with the guidance of their committee chair.
+Students pursuing degrees requiring completion of a thesis or dissertation or Ed.S. project must have a thesis, research project or dissertation committee to oversee progress toward the degree.
+Students should select a graduate faculty member from their graduate program to act as the director of the committee and select the remaining committee members with the guidance of their director.